 No nagging them out of bed, hurrying them through breakfast, rushing them off to school, blink my eyes and they're home and I don't know where the day went, then prod and threaten them through hours of homework or those awful projects we hated, stress about deadlines from all the different teachers, then hustle them into bed to do it all again the next day.
-I always felt Mom guilt, and like something wasn't right about that whole program, but homeschooling never entered my mind, I thought that's just how it was.
-Plus I was always involved in their classrooms, their teachers were friends, and we liked their schools.
-(Read the story about how THAT surprising life change came about and what led us to homeschooling: If You Thought I Was Crazy Before, Wait ’til You Hear This One.
+I always felt Mom guilt and knew something wasn't right about that whole program, but homeschooling never entered my mind, I thought that's just how it was.
+Plus I work full time (at home) and didn't think that was doable and besides, I was always involved in their classrooms, their teachers were my friends, and we liked their schools.
+(Read the story about how that surprising life change came about and what led us to homeschooling: If You Thought I Was Crazy Before, Wait ’til You Hear This One.
 Or click here to scroll through all my homeschooling posts and see what grabs you.)

 Granted, some kids hop out of bed with no stress in the morning, homework is a breeze, and/or parents may have full time jobs outside the home, so I get it that homeschooling may not be for everyone, but it just didn't feel right anymore (for us) to send the kids away for 8 hours every day.
 (Not to mention how screwed up the school system has become, that's another story — almost every teacher I know has retired or plans to as soon as possible because that can't stand the way things have changed for the worse.)
 At the time, it wasn't long 'til our oldest was graduating from college, so it was clear in my heart just how short their years at home with us really are.